jmjoy/c-style/README.md

 # c-style-let

-A Clojure library designed to ... well, that part is up to you.
+A library bringing some c-style syntax to clojure.

 ## Usage